rspec/rspec-dev/README.markdown

 ## unterminated string meets end of file (SyntaxError) [In rspec-rails]

+If you want to run tests without using rake, you have to know that running:

+   rspec .

-Use "rspec ." give this error, because rspec try to execute some files in lib folder.
+You will see syntax error, because rspec try to execute some files in lib folder.
-When you want to run tests use "rspec spec/."
+When you want to run tests you have to run:

+   rspec spec/.

+Rspec will execute just the files in spec folder.
+Using rake you haven't this problem.

 ## different problem?